Contact HPAC

 Doyen Rainey joined HPAC in 2007.
 Comets know him as a source of sensitive, accurate advising, and an exciting teacher of critical reasoning skills.
 Doyen soon became a national figure in the profession: an officer of the Texas Association of Advisors for the Health Professions (TAAHP), National Association (NAAHP), and a regular presenter at state, regional, and national conferences.
 His pre-med answers on Quora have >10 million views.
 He currently serves on the Board of Directors for the UEMR Paramedic Consortium and as the faculty sponsor for Alpha Epsilon Delta, the Pre-PA Association, the Pre-Optometry Professional Society, and University Blood Initiative.

-Outside UT Dallas, Doyen’s interests include his wife and four children, writing and storytelling, photography, music, martial arts, Scottish Highland Games, and playing bodhran in a Celtic pub band.
+Outside UT Dallas, Doyen’s interests include his wife and four children, writing and storytelling, photography, music, martial arts, Highland Games, and playing bodhran in a Celtic pub band.

 Shirley Y. Anderson — Assistant Director

-Shirley served as a college advisor to an inner-city, biomedical sciences high school, assisting many low-income and first-generation students with college and financial aid information and application guidance.
-She joined the HPAC team in 2013 as a full-time advisor of UT Dallas’s pre-health students.
-Shirley is the primary contact for the Certificate in Biomedical Sciences program, Joint Admission Medical Program and the Post-Baccalaureate Pre-Health Society.
-She is currently serving as Treasurer for the Texas Association of Advisors for the Health Professions (TAAHP) board and has presented at state, regional and national conferences.
-Outside of work and classes, she enjoys spending time with her son and husband, especially checking out new restaurants and going on walks.
+Shirley is the JAMP Faculty Director for the Joint Admission Medical Program.
+She served on the Texas Association of Advisors for the Health Professions (TAAHP) board and is currently a Member-at-Large on the Southern Association of Advisors for the Health Professions (SAAHP) board.
+She has presented at state, regional and national conferences.
+Outside of work and classes, she enjoys spending time with her sons and husband, especially checking out new restaurants and going on walks.

 Thuy Luong — Advisor